onionmk2/OnlyFieldColorizer/readme.md

+# Semantic Syntax Colorizer

-# Visual Studio 2015 Roslyn Tagger
+A Visual Studio 2015 editor extension for semantic syntax highlighting.

-This is an editor extension for Visual Studio 2015 that uses the Roslyn APIs to highlight the following syntax types in distinctive colors to make them easily recognizable.
+It uses the Roslyn APIs to highlight the following syntax types in distinctive colors to make them easily recognizable.

 * Class fields
 * Enum fields